smapiot/piral/docs/examples/all-demos.md

 The "getting started" section helps you to properly set up the repository after cloning it locally.
 :::

-If the desired sample is missing, just message use [on the community chat](https://gitter.im/piral-io/community).
+If the desired sample is missing, just message use [on the Discord server](https://discord.gg/kKJ2FZmK8t).

 ## Links